Drinking water testing and services

 Sodium in groundwater

 Water softeners can also be a source of higher sodium in drinking water.
-Water softeners turn naturally occurring calcium and magnesium (hardness) to soft salts such as sodium.
+Water softeners replace naturally occurring calcium and magnesium (hardness) with soft salts such as sodium.

 Sodium test results for 2022